JonasReich/OpenUnrealConventions/ProjectSetup.md

 * Plugins for Input Hardware you do not intend to support (esp.
 Leap Motion)
 * Online Subsystems if you are developing an offline / single player game
 * IDE integrations you don't plan to use, e.g. XCode, Rider, KDevelop, CLion, etc

+### Open Unreal Utilities

+Shameless plug for our sibling project: Consider adding the [Open Unreal Utilities](https://github.com/JonasReich/OpenUnrealUtilities) plugin to your C++ projects.
+It also contains many Blueprint utilities, but you need to compile the plugin from source, so it's not suitable for Blueprint only projects.

 ## Project Settings